Ordinal Regression: Breathing Test Results.

 2 4.168618e-06

-As expected, the likelihood ratio test results are the same as before.
+As expected, the likelihood ratio test results are the same as before, because using effect coding, as opposed to dummy coding, amounts only to a reparametrization of the model.

 Saturated Model and Deviance Calculation

 In each of the regressed model summaries, there is a value “Residual Deviance” reported.
-We need to be careful to understand what this exactly means, because as we have previously seen, this can be highly package dependent.
+We need to be careful about what this exactly means; as usual, this can be highly package dependent.

-We first compute the log-likelihood of the saturated model.
-We create a matrix with each row corresponding to a unique covariate combination, and each column counting the frequency of each response per category for that covariate combination.
+We aim to compute the maximum log-likelihood of the saturated model.
+We first create a matrix with each row corresponding to a unique covariate combination, with three columns counting the frequencies of each response category for that covariate combination.
+This can be accomplished elegantly by the function pivot_wider() in the tidyr package.

 Code